Milestone chart: Definition, steps, and a template

 Step 7: Celebrate milestones

-Every time your team checks off a milestone, you’re one step closer to completing your project.
-Keep tracking your project’s progress with your timeline and share milestones with stakeholders—they, too, will appreciate knowing that things are moving forward.
+Each time your team completes a milestone, you move closer to finishing the project.
+Keep tracking progress with your timeline and share updates with stakeholders.

 Read: Work hard, better: Leading your team to better results